Windsor.ai Connectors API Documentation

 Use this endpoint if you want the user to connect any data source supported by Windsor.ai:

-https://onboard.windsor.ai/api/team/generate-co-user-url?api_key=YOUR_API_KEYThis link lets the user choose and authorise any available connector.
+This link lets the user choose and authorize any available connector.

 Co-user linked accounts